Is-Mirror-or-Camera-More-Accurate-Sumit-See

 • Are mirror images more accurate for self-perception or camera images?

-It appears that self-perception is more accurately conveyed through mirror images since cameras tend to alter our perspective.
-This is largely due to the mere exposure effect, which means we become more comfortable with familiar visuals.
+It appears that self-perception is more accurately conveyed through mirror images since cameras tend to show how others perceive us.
+This is also due to the mere exposure effect, which means we become more comfortable with familiar visuals.

-The mere exposure effect is a psychological phenomenon that states that people tend to develop a preference for things merely because they are familiar with them.
+The mere exposure effect is a psychological phenomenon in which people tend to develop a preference for things simply because they are familiar with them.
 This is why we often prefer the images we see in the mirror.

 wed